 Transfer credit will not be granted for courses which have already been credited towards another degree or credential.
-Students must be enrolled in a CDE program before applying for transfer credit.
+Students must be enrolled in a DE program before applying for transfer credit.

 To apply for transfer credit of previous education: